-Whether you call it false imprisonment or false arrest, the Virginia Supreme Court has defined false imprisonment as “the direct restraint by one person of the physical liberty of another without adequate legal justification.”
+Whether you call it false imprisonment or false arrest, the Virginia Supreme Court has defined it as “the direct restraint by one person of the physical liberty of another without adequate legal justification.”
 Jordan v.
 Shands, 500 S.E.2d 215, 218 (Va.
 1998).
-A defendant may defeat a claim of false imprisonment by showing an adequate legal reason for the imprison.
+A defendant may defeat a claim of false imprisonment by showing an adequate legal reason for the imprisonment.
 This can include probable cause for the arrest.

 Generally speaking, false imprisonment, including false arrest, has two elements:

 - an intentional restriction of a person's freedom of movement without legal right; and

 - the intentional use of force, words, or acts which the person restrained is afraid to ignore, or to which he reasonably believes he must submit.

 The “legal right” for law enforcement to arrest you is probable cause.
 Probable cause is not the same as proof that you committed a crime, but it is more than “reasonable suspicion,” a lower standard required to temporarily detain and pat down an individual.